-- Preview Email Newsletter

 WASHINGTON, July 25 -- Metro Caring has issued a public comment letter to the U.S. Department of Agriculture (USDA) expressing deep concerns regarding the proposed National Supplemental Nutrition Assistance Program (SNAP) Information Database.
 The organization argues that the initiative could jeopardize access to essential food resources for vulnerable communities.

-The letter highlights Metro Caring's commitment to addressing hunger by not only providing immediate support but also challenging s more ST
+The letter highlights Metro Caring's commitment to addressing hunger by not only providing immediate support but also challenging systemic barriers.
+SNAP, described as a vital resou more ST

 Mississippi Center for Justice Urges USDA to Reconsider SNAP Information Database, Citing Risks to Vulnerable Consumers (10)